CDidier80/freewebstyles.com/README.md

 As a designer/programmer:

 I want a style-packed user experience
 I want an attractive, functional and responsive editor and terminal in which to create/take styles.
-I want to search and post styles by logical categories so I can find what I need quickly I want to create a secure account that I can use to create styles and get credit for them I want to be able to view the styles I've liked while logged in I want an easy way to copy and paste the styles into my projects
+I want to search and post styles by logical categories so I can find what I need quickly   return I want to create a secure account that I can use to create styles and get credit for them I want to be able to view the styles I've liked while logged in I want an easy way to copy and paste the styles into my projects